 Element An Ineffective School Leader A Developing School Leader An Accomplished School Leader An Exemplary School Leader 3a.
 Lack efforts to ensure each student is treated fairly, respectfully, and with an understanding of each student's culture and context.
 Limited and inconsistent efforts to ensure each student is treated fairly, respectfully, and with an understanding of each student's culture and context.
-Ensures that each student is treated fairly, respectfully, and with an understanding of each student's culture and context.
-Models and builds capacity among all members of the school community to ensure each student is treated fairly, respectfully, and with an understanding of the student's culture and context.
+Ensure that each student is treated fairly, respectfully, and with an understanding of each student's culture and context.
+Model and build capacity among all members of the school community to ensure each student is treated fairly, respectfully, and with an understanding of the student's culture and context.
 3b.
 Does not recognize, respect, and employ each student's strengths, diversity, and culture as assets for teaching and learning.
 Inconsistently recognizes, respects, and employs student's strengths, diversity and culture as assets for teaching and learning.
-Recognizes, respects, and employs each student's strengths, diversity, and culture as assets for teaching and learning.
-Builds capacity of all members of the school community to consistently recognize, respect, and employ each student's strengths, diversity, and culture as assets for teaching and learning.
+Recognize, respect, and employ each student's strengths, diversity, and culture as assets for teaching and learning.
+Build capacity of all members of the school community to consistently recognize, respect, and employ each student's strengths, diversity, and culture as assets for teaching and learning.
 3c.
-Lacks an understanding that each student has equitable access to effective teachers, learning opportunities, academic and social support, and other resources necessary for success.
-Attempts to provide equitable access to effective teachers, learning opportunities, academic and social support, and other resources necessary for success.
-Ensures that each student has equitable access to effective teachers, learning opportunities, academic and social support, and other resources necessary for success.
-Builds and sustains systems to ensure that each student has equitable access to effective teachers, learning opportunities, academic and social support, and other resources necessary for success.
+Lack an understanding that each student has equitable access to effective teachers, learning opportunities, academic and social support, and other resources necessary for success.
+Attempt to provide equitable access to effective teachers, learning opportunities, academic and social support, and other resources necessary for success.
+Ensure that each student has equitable access to effective teachers, learning opportunities, academic and social support, and other resources necessary for success.
+Build and sustain systems to ensure that each student has equitable access to effective teachers, learning opportunities, academic and social support, and other resources necessary for success.
 3d.
 Does not have a policy and fails to follow student policies to address student misconduct in a positive, fair, and unbiased manner.
-Attempts to develop student policies and inconsistently address student misconduct in a positive, fair, and unbiased manner.
-Develops student policies and address student misconduct in a positive, fair, and unbiased manner.
-Routinely refines and implements student policies and consistently address student misconduct in a positive, fair, and unbiased manner.
+Attempt to develop student policies and inconsistently address student misconduct in a positive, fair, and unbiased manner.
+Develop student policies and address student misconduct in a positive, fair, and unbiased manner.
+Routinely refine and implement student policies and consistently address student misconduct in a positive, fair, and unbiased manner.